 Retail-only lottery states see large revenue decline

-Massachusets lottery sales since March:
+Massachusets lottery sales since March had a:

 - 13% drop in March